 My love of baked goods had to come from somewhere, right?

-If I had to pinpoint a source, I would have to blame the breakfast treats around our family table for my sick fascination with baking.
-Today I bring to you a recipe from my past for these simple, no rise cinnamon rolls that have been in my family for generations and passed down from my great-grandmother.
+If I had to pinpoint a source, I would have to blame the breakfast treats around our family table for my fascination with baking.
+Today I bring to you a recipe from my past for simple, no rise cinnamon rolls that have been in my family for generations and passed down from my great-grandmother.
 I started baking these as a child and they are one of the first things that I ever learned to bake.
-Basic dough with cinnamon and sugar, you can’t beat this for a good way to start a lifelong love of baking.
+Basically a dough made with a homemade self-rising flour with cinnamon and sugar on top.
+You can’t beat this for a good way to start a lifelong love of baking.

 Times change and so has the way food is manufactured.
 I follow an entirely GMO-Free, organic diet now and have adapted our old family recipe to be organic so that I can still enjoy some of my favorite treats and eat in a way that I feel is healthy.
 So here you go, an entirely organic cinnamon roll, a favorite for breakfast on leisurely Saturday mornings.

 Some recipe notes, I make this recipe with sprouted wheat flour, but you could use regular white wheat flour.
 If you do select sprouted flour, please keep in mind that sprouted flour does not brown as readily as standard flour.
 Look for even the slightest browning on the edges to know that it is done.

 *Update 7-2020 – Since going grain free I have successfully made these with almond flour, but it takes a bit more finesse.
 I am working on a post to show my process for this.

 I have to credit my local baker, Steve VanDermyden, for his great suggestion on using a cheese grater to grate the butter into the flour.
 I used to do this with a fork and it takes a while to get the butter chunks broken down.
 The cheese grated butter gives the perfect crumbly texture in 1/4 the time.

 Let me know how this recipe works out for you!